All Episodes

 Developments in Iraq over the next year or two will, I believe, shape the entire Middle East and greatly influence global geopolitics for many years to come.

-Good, so let's lose.
+Good, so let's look.

-Our course over the next year or two will determine whether the American and Iraqi people and the next President of the United States will face a slowly but steadily improving situation in Iraq and in the region, or will face the very real risk and possible reality of a regional conflagration.
+Our course over the next year or two will determine whether the American and Iraqi people and the next president of the United States will face a slowly but steadily improving situation in Iraq and in the region, or will face the very real risk and possible reality of a regional conflagration.

 All right, so what he's saying is he's open to new ideas.